jacobdjwilson/awesome-annual-security-reports/README.md

 **[Government and Non-profits](#government-and-non-profits):** This category includes government agencies and non-profit organizations dedicated to cybersecurity research, policy development, and public awareness.

 ### Research Consulting
-- [451 Research](https://www.451research.com/) - a technology research and advisory firm specializing in emerging technology segments including cybersecurity market analysis and trends.
+- [451 Research](https://www.451research.com/) - A technology research and advisory firm specializing in emerging technology segments including cybersecurity market analysis and trends.
-- [ABI Research](https://www.abiresearch.com/) - a technology market intelligence company providing strategic guidance on transformative technologies, including cybersecurity and digital security.
+- [ABI Research](https://www.abiresearch.com/) - A technology market intelligence company providing strategic guidance on transformative technologies, including cybersecurity and digital security.
-- [Forrester Research](https://www.forrester.com/) - an advisory company that offers paid research, consulting, and event services specialized in market research for information technology.
+- [Forrester Research](https://www.forrester.com/) - An advisory company that offers paid research, consulting, and event services specialized in market research for information technology.
-- [Frost & Sullivan](https://www.frost.com/) - a consulting firm offering market research and analysis in cybersecurity, with particular focus on emerging technologies and market opportunities.
+- [Frost & Sullivan](https://www.frost.com/) - A consulting firm offering market research and analysis in cybersecurity, with particular focus on emerging technologies and market opportunities.
-- [Gartner](https://www.gartner.com/) - a technology research and consulting firm which offers private paid consulting as well as executive programs and conferences.
+- [Gartner](https://www.gartner.com/) - A technology research and consulting firm which offers private paid consulting as well as executive programs and conferences.
-- [GigaOm](https://gigaom.com/) - a research firm offering practical, hands-on, practitioner-driven research for businesses.
+- [GigaOm](https://gigaom.com/) - A research firm offering practical, hands-on, practitioner-driven research for businesses.
-- [International Data Corporation (IDC)](https://www.idc.com/) - a global provider of market intelligence and advisory services.
+- [International Data Corporation (IDC)](https://www.idc.com/) - A global provider of market intelligence and advisory services.
-- [KuppingerCole](https://www.kuppingercole.com/) - a global analyst company specializing in information security, identity & access management, and risk management.
+- [KuppingerCole](https://www.kuppingercole.com/) - A global analyst company specializing in information security, identity & access management, and risk management.
-- [Omdia](https://omdia.tech.informa.com/) - a global technology research powerhouse focusing on cybersecurity market analysis and digital transformation.
+- [Omdia](https://omdia.tech.informa.com/) - A global technology research powerhouse focusing on cybersecurity market analysis and digital transformation.

 ### Standards and Certifications
-- [The Information Security Forum (ISF)](https://www.securityforum.org/) - a global, independent organization dedicated to benchmarking and sharing best practices in information security.
+- [The Information Security Forum (ISF)](https://www.securityforum.org/) - A global, independent organization dedicated to benchmarking and sharing best practices in information security.
 - [The International Organization for Standardization (ISO)](https://www.iso.org/) - An international organizational body composed of representatives which conduct closed research for creation of standards.
 - [The Information Systems Audit and Control Association (ISACA)](https://www.isaca.org/) - An international professional association focused on IT governance, which conducts research for and on behalf of the members.
-- [The International Information System Security Certification Consortium (ISC)²](https://www.isc2.org/) - an American not-for-profit organization which conducts research for consumers of their cybersecurity training and certifications.
+- [The International Information System Security Certification Consortium (ISC)²](https://www.isc2.org/) - An American not-for-profit organization which conducts research for consumers of their cybersecurity training and certifications.
-- [SANS Institute](https://www.sans.org/) - a private U.S. for-profit company which conducts research for consumers of their cybersecurity training and certifications.
+- [SANS Institute](https://www.sans.org/) - A private U.S. for-profit company which conducts research for consumers of their cybersecurity training and certifications.
 - [Trusted Computing Group (TCG)](https://trustedcomputinggroup.org/) - Develops and promotes open standards for hardware-enabled security.

 ### Threat Intelligence and Incident Response